Thurler/touhou-labyrinth-2-speedrun/enemy/hina.md

 * Swap in other characters until Hina's ATB is <6000 on a turn
 * Swap in Nitori and Super Scope 3D
+* Komachi and Scythe that Chooses the Dead is another option
 * Use whatever you have to finish her off if she survives Scope

 [Back to index page](../index.md)